roderick-bishop11/projects/Personal Website/README.md

 * Plan out the steps for the project
 * Further develop designs using design software.
 Indlude fonts, colors, assets, and possible animation details (hover, click, etc)
 * Write out complete text for each web page in a document
-* Mull over text on the document and refine (<-- we are here)
+* Mull over text on the document and refine
-* Refresh HTML basics(tags, refs, divs, containers, links/buttons)(<-- but, we are also here)
+* Refresh HTML basics(tags, refs, divs, containers, links/buttons)
 * Learn more advanced HTML concepts (are these even a thing)
-* Implement functional menu bar and footer to website
 * Add text to respective pages in HTML(all pages)
+*  Refresh on CSS basics                                      **(<-- we are here)**
+* Learn some more advanced CSS design concepts/implementations
--- repeated for each section/page --
+* Implement functional menu bar and footer to website -- repeated for each section/page --
 * Add all hrefs to assets in HTML
 * Make sure that all text is in proper divs/containers/spans for use with CSS
-* Refresh on CSS basics
-* Learn some more advanced CSS design concepts/implementations
 * Organize all text on the page according to the design
 * Add font colors to all text
 * Add background colors
 * Add animations to assets, text, etc
 -- end repeated for each section/page --
+* make SEO changes
 * Test website functionality
-* Host on github
+* buy custom domain, host with new domain on github
 * Post to LinkedIn
 * Add to resume
 * Bask in the glory of project completion (whatever form that might take)